ananddotiyer/katacoda-scenarios/varargs_kwargs/step1.md

 To run, `python3 app.py`{{execute}}

-Both function calls pass all of the named parameters into the function kwargs.
+Note that *kwargs* include any number of named parameters passed into the function.

 In both cases, we can also use normal arguments to allow a set of fixed and some variable arguments.